chubirka/workshop-2018-kc-seattle-secure-kubernetes-deployment-pipelines/01-Harbor.md

 docker push <Minikube_IP>:30003/library/demo-api:vulnerable
 ```

 In the Harbor UI, enter the library project and view the demo-api image.
-If the `vulnerability` column shows as `not scanned`, head to the `Configuration tab` in the left hand side menu, click `vulnerability` and check if there is a date stamp for `Database updated on`.
-If you see a notification icon, Harbor is still downloading its CVE database, which can take some time depending on bandwidth.
-Wait until you see the time stamp, kick off a scan and return to the pushed image.
 The vulnerability rating should be showing as `HIGH`, indicating that there is one or more strong vulnerabilities in the image.

 ### Deploy vulnerable image